-Numerical Simulations of Jets and Shock Fronts: Hartigan collaborated with professor A. Frank and University of Rochester graduate student Eddie Hansen to develop models of magnetohydrodynamic flows of pulsed supersonic jets, and to investigate the intersection surfaces of overlapping bow shocks.
-A refereed paper from this work appeared in the Astrophysical Journal in 2017.
-Another effort, with collaborator John Raymond at the Center for Astrophysics, is to produce a large grid of radiative shock models that can be used by researchers to predict emission line ratios.
+Numerical Simulations of Jets and Shock Fronts: Hartigan is collaborating with professor A. Frank at the University of Rochester to study cooling instabilities in strongly-shocked flows.
+The project compares numerical simulations with various cooling curves to determine whether or not dense clumps observed in laboratory experiments of colliding flows come from the onset of cooling instabilities.
+Hartigan is working to produce a large grid of radiative shock models that can be used by researchers to predict emission line ratios.
 These are particularly helpful for interpreting forbidden lines, as will be needed by many studies once the James Webb Space Telescope is operational.

 Back to Hartigan's Home Page